SomeWeekendReading/someweekendreading.github.io/_posts/2025-05-21-llm-ai-still-crap.md

 regrettable and makes them essentially useless.

 If that's an artifact of training on texts whose availability shows a right-wing bias, then it's understandable.
-You might think that, when trained on a giant corpora _without_ such bias, they would be better, yes?
+You might think that, when trained on giant corpora _without_ such bias, they would be better, yes?

 You would be incorrect in that guess, because bias creeps in subtly.